1-5 Loampit Vale,

 Attendences at film performances were on the decline and it was increasingly difficult to fill even a few rows of seats in the huge cinema.
 The Rank Organisation applied three times for a bingo licence, but were turned down on each occasion.
 The final film programme was Leslie Neilson in "Prom Night" and George Hamilton in "Love at First Bite" on 14th February 1981.

 The former restaurant had been in use as a bingo club, a nightclub named Paradise Garage, and then became Pool club.
 The Odeon was left empty for 10 years, and the entire building was demolished in June 1991, to allow for a road widening scheme.
-A fragment of the left hand side of the facade still remains in situ on the Rennell Street side of the building.
+A fragment of the left hand side of the facade remained in situ on the Rennell Street side of the building for many years, but even this disappeared around 2011.

 Just login to your account and subscribe to this theater